pingcap/tidb-dev-guide/get-started/setup-an-ide.md

 Step 1.
 Setup `go` environment, see previous sections for more information.
 Step 2.
 Download `GoLand` [here](https://www.jetbrains.com/go/download/) and install it.
 Step 3.
 Open the TiDB project in GoLand.
-4. Add these config files to `<tidb-dir>/.idea/runConfigurations/` directory:
+Step 4.
+Add these config files to `<tidb-dir>/.idea/runConfigurations/` directory:

     - unistore_4000.xml
     ```xml